 Information about driving, operating, or managing heavy vehicles in NSW

-At Chris Shilling Transport Training we teach people to drive heavy goods vehicles every day, every month, every year, and, during that time, a lot of common questions arise about transport training, heavy goods vehicle and licensing information.
+At CS Transport Training we teach people to drive heavy goods vehicles every day, every month, every year, and, during that time, a lot of common questions arise about transport training, heavy goods vehicle and licensing information.
 To help you, we have compiled an FAQ list for your information.
 If you would like to learn even more about transport training or licensing information, however, our contact details are at the end of this article.

 What is a heavy vehicle?